 The rest of the paper is organized as follows.
-In Section \ref{sec: method}, we formally define the set of ordinal discriminant variables and propose the SOBL framework, along with a computational algorithm.
-In Section \ref{sec: ordinal feature weight}, we propose a two-step procedure for computing ordinal weights, and provide theoretical and empirical evidences on the efficacy of the proposed weights.
+In Section \ref{sec: method}, we formally define the set of ordinal discriminant variables, and propose the SOBL framework and the OSBL procedure.
+In Section \ref{sec: ordinal feature weight}, we devise a two-step procedure for computing ordinal weights, and provide theoretical and empirical evidence on the efficacy of the proposed weights.
 In Section \ref{sec: theory}, the variable selection and basis learning performances of the SOBL are evaluated theoretically.
-There, we provide non-asymptotic probability bounds, which in turn translates into high-dimensional asymptotic guarantees for sparse ordinal basis estimation.
-In Section \ref{sec: numerical study}, we numerically show that the SOBL selects a much more sparse basis than competing methods and excels at selecting the ordinal discriminant variables in simulated and real data examples.
-Technical details and proofs are contained in the Appendix.
+There, we provide non-asymptotic probability bounds, which translate into high-dimensional asymptotic guarantees for sparse ordinal basis estimation.
+In Section \ref{sec: numerical study}, we numerically show that the proposed methods select a much more sparse basis than competing methods and excel at selecting the ordinal discriminant variables in simulated and real data examples.
+Technical details and proofs are contained in the supplementary material.